GesPavel/asr-project/Readme.md

 * MSVC (with Latest Visual Studio), Clang (with Latest Xcode), GCC (any version with support of C++17)
 * CMake (version `3.17.0` or higher)
 * Conan (version `1.32.1` or higher)
-* GPU drivers (latest version with stable support of OpenGL ES 2.0)
+* GPU drivers (latest version with stable support of OpenGL 2 or ES 2.0)

 ## Building